20 September 2021

 A qualified lawyer is someone who holds a legal professional qualification which allows them to practise in England and Wales or another jurisdiction.

-After this date, all qualified lawyers will need to do the following to become a solicitor of England and Wales:
+All qualified lawyers need to do the following to become a solicitor of England and Wales:

-- pass the SQE1 and SQE2 assessments, unless your qualification has an agreed exemption or you wish to apply for one
+- pass the SQE1 and SQE2 assessments, unless your qualification has an agreed exemption or you wish to apply for an individual one

 - meet our character and suitability requirements.

 You are not required to do qualifying work experience, as we will recognise your existing qualification and experience.
-You also no longer need to be in a recognised jurisdiction.
+You also no longer need to be in one of our recognised jurisdictions.

 If a qualified lawyer is granted an exemption from SQE2, we may also require them to demonstrate their English or Welsh language competence.